eatrabyo/dads-6003-firewall-ml/README.md

 |:--:|
 | *Fig. 12: Frequential Heatmap between action and ports(NAT source port and NAT destination port)* |

-The NAT Source Port doesn't really show any specific pattern that affects the "action" variable.
-However, the NAT Destination Port has a big impact on the "action".
-For example, when the NAT destination port is 53, it always leads to the "allow" action.
+The NAT Source Port has an impact primarily on the "drop" and "deny" actions, whereas the NAT Destination Port has a significant influence on the overall "action".
+For instance, when the NAT destination port is set to 53, it consistently results in the "allow" action being taken.

 |![image](https://github.com/eatrabyo/dads-6003-firewall-ml/assets/114765725/94fbdd5e-4ade-4899-9f21-a3a408dfb735)
 |:--:|